Water Main Extension Policy, Procedures and Requirements

 3) The District shall operate the water main extension and perform minor routine maintenance such as flushing and exercising of valves, as necessary, until final acceptance of the pipeline.

-4) The Applicant shall be responsible for performing any required repairs to the water main extension during the guarantee period and until final acceptance by the District.
+4) The Applicant shall be responsible for performing any required repairs to the water main extension (under the supervision of the District) during the guarantee period and until final acceptance by the District.

 b.
 Final Acceptance